 Even if you're studied up and sure you have the driving skills necessary to tackle snowy and icy roads.

-Take the late-November snowstorm that pummeled the Front Range and, a few days later, left hundreds stranded in the South Park valley.
+Take the late-November snowstorm that pummeled the Front Range in 2019 and, a few days later, left hundreds stranded in the South Park valley.
 The Jefferson County Sheriff's Office sent its Snowcat out to rescue stranded motorists — and saw many more abandoned vehicles along the way.

 Sometimes there's no amount of preparation that can keep you from getting stuck, says Jefferson County Sheriff's Office Public Information Officer Mike Taplin.